webketje/GS-Custom-Settings/README.md

 * Build and export settings directly through the UI for your plugin/ theme
 * Extend existing themes and plugins with custom settings
 * Access settings from other themes and plugins
-* (almost) fully i18n, even custom theme and plugin settings I18n-enabled
+* Fully i18n, even custom theme and plugin settings I18n-enabled
 * Available in English, German, French, Dutch, Spanish & Russian

 #### Plugin functions